devaidendale/resume-showcase/metrobe/README.md

 Handles all the bus data retrieved from the Metrobe daemon's processes.

+### update-buses.php

+One of the frontend -> backend interfaces, seamlessly grabbing bus data to present to the user.

 ### glider.php

 Interfaces with La Trobe's own API for their internal transport.